Jean Segura Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.

-- The Phillies' 4.07 team ERA ranks 13th among all MLB pitching staffs.
+- The Phillies have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- The Phillies surrender the 10th-fewest home runs in baseball (91 total, 1.1 per game).
+- The Phillies surrender the eighth-fewest home runs in baseball (92 total, 1.1 per game).

-- Wheeler gets the start for the Phillies, his 18th of the season.
-He is 7-4 with a 3.94 ERA and 112 strikeouts through 98 1/3 innings pitched.

-- The righty's most recent appearance came on Saturday against the Washington Nationals, when he tossed five innings, surrendering four earned runs while giving up seven hits.
+- His most recent appearance came on Sunday against the Washington Nationals, when the lefty tossed 5 1/3 innings, surrendering five earned runs while giving up seven hits.

+- In 10 games this season, the 27-year-old has a 3.67 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.